 What’s a fitness fanatic to do?
 “Even a cheap pedometer is more accurate than these wristband trackers,” says McDannald, although he does note that such devices can encourage couch potatoes to get moving.
 Along similar lines, sleep trackers don’t have a much better reputation.
-Popular options like Jawbone Up, which is supposed to track sleep movements, is notorious for inaccuracy.
+Options like Jawbone Up, which is supposed to track sleep movements, have been called "easy to trick."
 However, this hasn’t stopped shoppers from buying.

 The market research firm Gartner, Inc., estimated that 274.6 million wearable electronic devices were sold worldwide in 2016, an increase of 18 percent over 2015.
 "From 2015 through 2017, smartwatch adoption will have 48 percent growth largely due to Apple popularizing wearables as a lifestyle trend.
 Smartwatches have the greatest revenue potential among all wearables through 2019, reaching $17.5 billion," said Angela McIntyre, research director at Gartner.